-As of 2006, 16 states and the District of Columbia allowed retail access for all customer groups.
-Two others allowed retail access only for large customers.
-Six states had adopted retail access legislation, but later delayed, repealed, or indefinitely postponed implementation.
-Customer participation in retail competition (called "shopping") varies widely by state and customer class.
-In the residential class, Texas had about 40% participation.
+As of 2009, 16 states and the District of Columbia allowed retail access for some or all customer groups.
+Seven states had adopted retail access legislation, but later delayed, repealed, or indefinitely postponed implementation.81 Customer participation in retail competition (called "shopping") varies widely by state and customer class.
+For example, as of 2006, in the residential class, Texas had about 40% participation.
 Massachusetts, New York, and Ohio participation ranged from about 7 to 19%, with all other retail choice states seeing participation of less than 5%.
 In the larger commercial and industrial classes, participation is higher.
+In 2009, for the U.S. as a whole, 2.3% of customers were served by an "energy only" provider, typically a competitive retail provider, with 2.1% of the residential class and 2.7% of the industrial class doing so.
 Default service rates were often capped for a period and have risen considerably after those caps expired.
 Some legislatures, such as those in Ohio, Illinois, and California, have revised their retail competition statutes due to the paucity of retail suppliers and the small percentage of shoppers.
 Other legislatures, like Pennsylvania's, are revisiting their statutes as of this writing.